-It has been two years since the Youth Caucus SC put out its unanimous endorsement of the proposal, which was authored by one of its members.
+It has been four years since the Youth Caucus SC put out its unanimous endorsement of the proposal, which was authored by one of its members.
 That statement asked Young Greens across the country to lobby their National Committee delegates.
 We are proud that this endorsement and call to action helped spark the momentum which ultimately helped 835 pass the National Committee with over 70% support.

 You can find the original statement re-posted below.